hhuang91/KaggleChallenge/readme.md

 #### Overfitting problem

-After a couple of attemps, the U-Net always overfits to the training dataset.
-The training loss continuously went down, while in later epochs the validation loss went up, as shown below. **Neither heavy data augmentation nor smaller network could help**
+After a couple of attemps, the U-Net always ended up overfitting to the training dataset.
+The training loss continuously went down, while in later epochs the validation loss went up, as shown below. **Neither heavy data augmentation nor smaller network could help**.

 ![Unet training](./_image/Unet_training.png)

-This is likely due to a combination of **complex image features,** **relatively limited data**, **simple training label**.
+This is likely due to a combination of **complex image features,** **relatively limited data**, and **simple training label**.
 This caused network to **memorize the label** associated with each image instead of extracting generalizable features.

 ### Solution: Custom Multi-Resolution Network with Dropout in-between Convolutional Layers

 This is based on an architeture I previously used that worked well in registration problem.
 It has a multi-level, encoder-decoder design with inter-level communication.
 One big advantage here is that this network is configurable to have dropout layers in encoder, decoder, and bottleneck.

+Note that the dropout for convolution is a bit different than dropout for fully connect network: it random dropout entire channels rather than single pixels.
+Essentially, it encourages network to extra more generalizable features in each channel (filter).

 ![Customized Network](./_image/custom_network.png)

 #### Resolved overfitting with dropouts

-With dropouts added for all convolutional blocks (please refer to [training configuration](./trainingConfig.json) for detailed network configuration settings).
-The overfitting problem was resolved, and validation loss was consistently lower than training loss.
+With dropouts added for all convolutional blocks (please refer to [training configuration](./trainingConfig.json) for detailed network configuration settings), the overfitting problem was resolved, and validation loss was consistently lower than training loss.

 ![Network Training](./_image/net_training.png)